You might have heard of the term faux leather.

 Faux leather fabric is a petroleum-based product.

-This means that, unlike real leather, synthetic leather does not decompose and is harmful to the environment.
+This means that, unlike real leather, synthetic leather does not decompose.

 The production process for manufacturing faux leather is reasonably simple and can be summarized in three brief steps: